Get In Touch

 Looking for someone in particular at the Poetry Project?
 Check our Team page.

-The Poetry Project does not have any employment opportunities at this time.
+The Poetry Project is not hiring at this time.

 The Poetry Project is not accepting internship applications at this time.

 Volunteers and interns are cherished at The Poetry Project.
 Volunteering can mean anything from an annual two-hour shift at the New Year’s Day Marathon benefit to a weekly chair-stacking gig at one of our three reading series.
 We're always accepting new volunteers and are ever-appreciative of additional support!
 Please email email@example.com if you'd like to discuss volunteer options.

 The Poetry Project thrives on the support we get from our members!
 Learn more about becoming a member here.

 We welcome inquiries from poets, writers, and artists interested in sharing work at The Poetry Project.
 While we commit to reading and considering work submitted to us for event programming, we also note that we annually receive 50-75 inquiries, in addition to the events conceptualized by staff and curatorial fellows—with only 50–60 available dates each year.